Local schemes#

 Note

-If output_field_size is set to 1, SchemeValue<cfg> reduces to a scalar type (typically double).
+If output_field_type is a scalar field, SchemeValue<cfg> reduces to a scalar type (typically double).

 If the operator is to be implicited, its jacobian function must also be defined.
 If only explicit applications of the operator shall be used, then this step is optional.